-The typographic discipline has, like most other visual crafts, gone through a series of reimaginings brought on by industrial innovations.
-Once the wheel began turning it was just a matter of time until the next big thing arrived to replace the previous format.
-Thus, the delicate ceramic tiles of 11th century China gave way to Wang Zhen’s more durable wooden type, which was not only cheaper to produce, but also required periodic replacement — thereby making sure that an entire industry began to form around the practice of type.
+The typographic discipline has, like most other visual crafts, gone through a series of reimagining brought on by industrial innovations.
+Once the wheel began turning, it was just a matter of time until the next big thing arrived to replace the previous format.
+Thus, the delicate ceramic tiles of 11th century China gave way to Wang Zhen’s more durable wooden type, which was not only cheaper to produce but also required periodic replacement — thereby making sure that an entire industry began to form around the practice of type.

 Metal plates originating from Korea eventually replaced the wooden layouts in the beginning of the 15th century, though there is a lack of concrete evidence that they made it beyond the reaches of the Far East.
-Europe had to ‘wait’ until 1439 and Johannes Gutenberg’s invention of the printing press, which revolutionized the continent’s cultural, industrial and economic life to one day allow foundries craft typeface fonts.
-Back then, within several decades more than 250 towns had their own movable-type operations in place, stretching from Lisbon to Constantinople.
+Europe had to ‘wait’ until 1439 and Johannes Gutenberg’s invention of the printing press to produce the first Gutenberg bible & font, which revolutionized the continent’s cultural, industrial, and economic life to one day allow foundries craft typeface fonts.
+Back then, within several decades, over 250 towns had their own movable-type operations in place, stretching from Lisbon to Constantinople.